-- Identify the contract (written, spoken or according to the conventional business practices). - Evaluate the goods and services promised in the customer's contract and identify the related performance obligations. - Consider the contract terms and the commonly accepted practices in the business to determine the transaction price.
+- Identify the contract (written, oral or an implied contract in accordance with to the customary business practices). - Evaluate the goods and services promised in the customer's contract and identify the related performance obligations. - Consider the contract terms and the commonly accepted practices in the business to determine the transaction price.
 The transaction price is the consideration that the Company expects to be entitled to for transferring the goods and services to the customer, excluding the amount collected for third parties, such as taxes directly related to the sales.
 The consideration promised in a customer's contract may include a fixed amount, variable amounts or both. - Allocate the transaction price to each performance obligation (to each good or service that is different) for an amount that represents the part of the benefit that the Company expects to receive in exchange for the right of transferring the promised goods or services to the customer. - Recognize revenue when (or while) it satisfied the performance obligation through the transfer of the promised goods or services engaged.

 All the conditions mentioned above are accomplished normally when the goods are delivered to the customer, usually payment terms varies from 0 to 90 days.
-The net sales reflect the effect of agreements with customers, the units delivered at list price, net of variable considerations such as promotions and discounts, which are measure based on the amounts agreed with customers using the expected value method.